SkyBlueRW/SkyBlueRW.github.io/_posts/2023-03-17-sdf-nutshell.md

 Here, the expected return is comprised of two distinct components.
 The first component is the risk-free rate, which accounts for the time value of investing.
 The second component is a risk adjustment that accounts for uncertainty regarding future returns.
 Notably, risk is measured as a covariance with the SDF.
 Any volatility that does not correlate with the SDF does not receive a reward in expected return.

-By taking one step of transformation, we arrive at a single factor model representation that enhances the notion of systematic risk in terms of covariance with the SDF.
-The risk premium, on the other hand depend on the volatility of SDF.
+By taking one step of transformation, we arrive at a single factor model representation that enhances the notion of systematic risk.
+The exposure of risk is measured in terms of covariance with SDF while the risk premium, on the other hand depend on the volatility of SDF.

 $$
 \begin{aligned}